centria/console/docs/part0.md

 If you do not have access to Unix, Linux or Mac, you can do the exercises in Windows 10 with **Linux Subsystem**, **Virtual Linux**, or even **Git Bash**.

 There might be some exercises that cannot be done in certain environments.
-For example, **Git Bash** does not have the commands **man** or **zip** installed by default.
+For example, **Git Bash** does not have the commands **man**, **wget** or **zip** installed by default.
 If the terminal tells you **command not found**, first check you did not do a typo.
 If the command truly is not found, it is not installed, and you can skip the exercise. **READ THE INSTRUCTIONS AND THE MATERIAL, EVEN IF THE COMMAND IS NOT FOUND!**

 <h2>The learning goals for this part</h2>